Pathological limits in statistical mechanics: Scattering cross sections in different reference frames

 \section{Scattering cross sections in different reference frames}

-To deal with particle-particle collisions between particle beams, several types of scattering cross sections are employed in textbooks of statistical mechanics\cite{reif,kubo}.
-It turns out that one of the cross sections therin is also ill-defined.
+To deal with particle collisions, a couple of $0/0$ limit-like quantities, called the scattering cross sections, are defined and consequently applied in non-equilibrium statistical mechanics\cite{liou,nolte,lerner,reif,dorf}.
+Oddly enough, one of them is ill-defined in terms of its major application.

-For simplicity, all particles considered in this paper are distinguishable and subject only to short-range elastic interaction (in terms of classical mechanics), but have the same mass, size and shape.
-Furthermore, throughout this paper, the assumption of molecular chaos is taken for granted whenever a gas system is in the consideration.
+For simplicity, the discussion herein is on the understanding that all involved particles are of the same mass, size and shape, but still distinguishable (possible in classical mechanics).
+It is also assumed that the concerned particle interaction (collision) is short-ranged, one-to-one, and subject to the energy-momenta conservation law.
+Also, the molecular chaos hypothesis holds whenever a gas system is in the consideration.

-Although the usual examination in textbooks starts with a beam of particles falling upon a resting target particle, we shall, for consistence of this paper, directly discuss what will happen when two particle beams meet in space.
+Although the usual textbook treatment starts with the particles of a beam scattered by a target particle at rest, the true concern therein is about beam-to-beam particle collisions.
+In what follows, we shall directly deal with beam-to-beam particle collisions.

-Imagine the setup illustrated in Fig.~\ref{2beams}{\bf a} where two narrow particle beams move towards each other.
-The particles in the first beam, with the velocity ${\bf v}$, will be referred to as incident particles; and the particles in the second beam, with the velocity $\bf w$, as target particles.
-Inside the two beams, the positions of these particles are completely randomized.
-If a collision between an incident particle and a target particle occurs, their incoming velocities $\bf v$ and ${\bf w}$ will be changed to the outgoing velocities ${{\bf v}'}$ and ${\bf w}'$ respectively.
-The small region where those collisions may take place is denoted as $d U$.
+Consider the setup depicted in Fig.~\ref{2beams}{\bf a}, where two narrow pure particle beams move towards each other.
+(Herein, a particle beam is called a pure beam if all the particles in it possess exactly the same velocity.
+Another assumption with a pure beam is that the particles' positions in it are completely randomized.)
+In this paper, the following conventions are adopted almost always (unless mentioned otherwise): i.
+The particles belonging to the beam with velocity ${\bf v}$ are named as incident particles; and the particles belonging to the beam with velocity $\bf w$ as target particles. ii.
+The region where the concerned collisions take place is denoted as $d U$ or $d^3{\bf r}$. iii.
+After a collision between two particles with velocities $\bf v$ and $\bf w$ takes place, the velocities of the two resultant particles are denoted by ${\bf v}'$ and ${\bf w}'$ respectively.